Bürgeramt appointment finder

 There is also hope from the fringes of government: my old colleagues are lifting mountains in the Digital Service, as are the people at CityLab.

 As for me, I’ll keep building little tools where I see an opportunity to improve German bureaucracy.
-Recently, I released a tool to fill the address registration form.
+Recently, I released a tool to fill the address registration form and to request a new tax ID.
 More are coming.

 Sources and footnotes